bobiverse/blabla/README.md

 # blabla

 **blabla** is a lightweight and efficient translation package for Golang applications.
 It simplifies managing multilingual content in both Go code and templates, supporting YAML-based translation files and dynamic language switching.

-## Features
-- YAML-based translation file format for easy management.
-- Seamless integration with Golang templates.
-- Support for pluralization and nested translations.
-- Dynamic language switching at runtime.

 ## Translation YAML file
+**YAML**-based translation file format for easy management.

 ```yaml
 hello: